Lombiq/GitHub-Actions/Readme.md

 Build workflows also enable [corepack](https://github.com/nodejs/corepack) to allow using Node.js package managers other than NPM.
 This behavior will be disabled when upgrading to Node.js v26 since that version [won't contain corepack anymore](https://github.com/nodejs/node/issues/50963#issuecomment-2746471823).

-### Reference validation

-To ensure that when changing actions or workflows their references to other actions/workflows are up-to-date (i.e. instead of `@dev` they reference each other with `@current-branch`) the [Validate GitHub Actions Refs workflow](https://github.com/Lombiq/GitHub-Actions/blob/dev/.github/workflows/validate-this-gha-refs.yml) will fail if references are incorrect.
-This is the case also if after a pull request approve that references don't point to the target branch; before merging, that should be fixed, otherwise merging via the merge queue will fail.
+### Automatic GitHub Actions reference management

+When changing actions or workflows in this repository, their references to other actions/workflows need to be updated to ensure the latest changes are tested.
+This is now handled automatically:

+- **By default**: The [Auto-Manage GitHub Actions Refs workflow](.github/workflows/auto-manage-gha-refs.yml) automatically updates references when you push commits to a PR.
+It updates references to point to your PR branch so the latest changes are tested.
+When the PR is approved, it reverts references back to the target branch to prepare for merging.

+- **Manual control**: Add the `dont-auto-manage-gha-refs` label to your PR if you need manual control.
+The [Validate GitHub Actions Refs workflow](.github/workflows/validate-this-gha-refs.yml) will then run instead to verify references are correct.

+- **Cascading updates**: The system handles nested dependencies automatically.
+If changing an action requires updating its callers, which in turn requires updating their callers, the workflow performs multiple passes until all references are updated.

+See the [detailed documentation](Docs/Workflows/Productivity/AutoManageGitHubActionsRefs.md) for more information.

 ### Versioning, Tags and Releases